erlang/otp/system/doc/design_principles/appup_cookbook.md

 `prim_app` application.
 Normally, the `restart_application` instruction in the `.appup` file for `prim_app` would be used.

-However, if this is done and a `relup` file is generated, not only would it contain instructions for restarting (that is, removing and adding) `prim_app`, it would also contain instructions for starting `ch_app` (and stopping it, in the case of downgrade).
+However, if this is done and a `.relup` file is generated, not only would it contain instructions for restarting (that is, removing and adding) `prim_app`, it would also contain instructions for starting `ch_app` (and stopping it, in the case of downgrade).
 This is because `ch_app` is included in the new `.rel`